Skip to content

 Next steps

 You have incrementally defined Cloudflare resources needed to add a site to Cloudflare.
-After each new resource, you apply the changes to your stack via the pulumi up command.
-You declare the resources in TypeScript and let Pulumi handle the rest.
+You declare the resources in your programming language of choice and let Pulumi handle the rest.